BOLIVIA BIRDING TOUR: DETAILED ITINERARY

 Several trails facilitate exploration of these various forest types.
 We will explore the stunted mossy underworld of the elfin forest looking for the endemic Black-throated Thistletail, which creeps through the tangled vegetation like an arboreal mouse.
 Losing altitude, we shall search the bromeliad-encrusted temperate forest for the diminutive, Bolivian Tyrannulet before entering the warm humid world of the subtropical forest with its silvery Cecropia trees and multicoloured mixed feeding flocks of birds.

-Some of the least common Andean species occur along this road and we shall keep a sharp eye out for such highly-desired specialities as Black-winged Parrot, Blue-banded Toucanet, the spectacular Hooded Mountain Toucan (with its amazing voice), the near-endemic Band-tailed Fruiteater, the gorgeous Chestnut-crested Cotinga, White-eared Solitaire, the uncommon Straw-backed Tanager and Pale-footed Swallow.
+Some of the least common Andean species occur along this road and we shall keep a sharp eye out for such highly-desired specialities as the restricted-range Black-winged Parrot (the only other population is in central Peru), Blue-banded Toucanet, the spectacular, near-endemic Hooded Mountain Toucan (with its amazing voice), Band-tailed Fruiteater, the gorgeous Chestnut-crested Cotinga, White-eared Solitaire, the uncommon, restricted-range Straw-backed Tanager and Pale-footed Swallow.
 If we are fortunate and the birds are singing, we shall also try to see the shy White-throated Antpitta at one of our sites.